Ricy137/LensTell/README.md

   the main contract is the contract/contracts/LensTell.sol
 - frontend: contains the frontend code
-- lensAPIOracle: the lens oracle data cource code in blueprint *Both contract and frontend fold contains README for deployment or set up dev environment*
+- lensAPIOracle: the lens oracle data cource code in blueprint

+  *Both contract and frontend fold contains README for detailed deployment or set up dev environment steps*